 This study plans to utilize administrative healthcare databases in France, electronic secondary data collected in the Spain LPD database, the national population-based electronic healthcare registers in Sweden, and electronic primary healthcare records database in the UK.
-These secondary data sources are selected based on the availability of
+These secondary data sources are selected based on the availability of the expected required data elements and projected number of patients with somatrogon exposure post-approval within the data source country.
+The inclusion of their data in all reports will reflect data availability at the time of data base lock for each report.
+The proposed data sources are briefly described below:

 - France-The French administrative health care claims database ('Système National des Données de Santé', SNDS) covers approximately 99% of the total 67 million population.
 In addition to demographic characteristics, SNDS contains outpatient data including drugs dispensation with number of units, laboratory tests performed (tests results are not captured), and registration status in the long-term disease database for chronic conditions identified with ICD-10 codes.
 In SNDS, somatrogon (and somatropin) will be mainly self-administered by the patient in the outpatient sector (including a first administration supervised by a physician).
 In the case where treatment is administered and invoiced during a hospitalization, data will be available only if the treatment is registered in the 'list en sus' or 'retrocession list'.
 The outpatient data are linked to hospitalisation data (national hospital discharge database, PMSI) through a unique personal identification number (Scailteux and Droitcourt, 2019).
 The PMSI captures information relating to inpatient or ambulatory care admissions to a public or private hospital in France, including discharge diagnoses, procedures and drugs administered during hospitalization and invoiced in addition to the diagnosis-related group (DRG).
 All diagnoses are coded according to ICD-10.
 Height and weight measurements are not available in this claims database.
-The contents of SNDS include but are not limited to: - Sociodemographics: age (through date of birth (MMYY)), sex, lowest income level (based upon whether patient is a recipient of basic universal health coverage), and deprivation index. - Hospital data: date of admission, ward type, admission following ER visit (yes/no), date of discharge, discharge diagnoses (1 principal, 1 related and up to 50 associated), DRG, procedures, drugs invoiced in addition to the DRG, external consultation at hospital, and costs. - Outpatient prescription data: number of prescriptions reimbursed, prescriber's specialty, and costs. - Pharmaceutical information: - Outpatient (community pharmacy): brand, generic name, Anatomical Therapeutic Chemical (ATC) code, CIP code ('Code Identifiant de Présentation', for each specific packaging), size, strength. - o Inpatient (hospital: list 'en sus', retrocession list): brand, generic name, ATC code, UCD code ('Unité Commune de
+The contents of SNDS include but are not limited to: - Sociodemographics: age (through date of birth (MMYY)), sex, lowest income level (based upon whether patient is a recipient of basic universal health coverage), and deprivation index. - Hospital data: date of admission, ward type, admission following ER visit (yes/no), date of discharge, discharge diagnoses (1 principal, 1 related and up to 50 associated), DRG, procedures, drugs invoiced in addition to the DRG, external consultation at hospital, and costs.

-Dispensation', for the smallest unit of dispensation [eg, pill, vial]), dosage form and strength, amount administered.
+- Outpatient prescription data: number of prescriptions reimbursed, prescriber's specialty, and costs. - o Pharmaceutical information: - Outpatient (community pharmacy): brand, generic name, Anatomical Therapeutic Chemical (ATC) code, CIP code ('Code Identifiant de Présentation', for each specific packaging), size, strength. - Inpatient (hospital: list 'en sus', retrocession list): brand, generic name, ATC code, UCD code ('Unité Commune de Dispensation', for the smallest unit of dispensation [eg, pill, vial]), dosage form and strength, amount administered.